simensta/generate-subjects-from-rectangle-dropdown-annotations/generate_subject_manifest/README.md

 ## Running the Script

-Script `generate_transcription_subjects.py` is run from the command line.
-To read further about the arguments required to run this script, you can run the following:
+`generate_transcription_subjects.py` is run from the command line.
+To read further about the arguments required to run this script, please see the help parameter (i.e., `-h`):

 ```
 $ python generate_transcription_subjects.py -h